MagelessMayhem/violet-funk/README.md

 # violet-funk

+**Note:** This overlay's ebuilds are currently in the process of being migrated to binaries.
+The change will be gradual but noticeable.

 Gentoo ebuild overlay based around FNF and FNF mods.

 Using this overlay is fairly easy.
 First install `app-eselect/eselect-repository` and issue the following commands to add the overlay to your system: